markstringer-dti/markstringer-dti.github.io/dti.md

 Putting bad, barely working software in front of real users completely changed the project.

 ### Connections
-Showing barely working software to the clerks had created this magical thing, which gets talked about when people talk about other ways of doing Agile - like Lean, which is basically Agile, but for manufacturing.
+Showing barely working software to the clerks had created this magical thing, which gets talked about when people talk about other ways of doing Agile - like Lean, which is a lot like Agile, but for manufacturing.
 What is this magical thing?
 It's called "pull".

-You may have heard the phrase "just in time."
+You may have heard the saying "just in time."
 It's a strategy for managing supply chains in all kinds of industries.
 One industry that has perfected this approach to managing its work is the Japanese car industry, and particularly the Toyota car company.
 The Toyota company succeeded because from the start it understood one thing: it just wasn't possible to make cars in Japan in the way they were being made in the 1920's in America?
 Why?
-Because Japan's economy at the time was tiny and it went in cycles of boom and bust.
+Because Japan's economy at the time was tiny and it went in cycles of good and bad times.
 So from very early on, Toyota tried match the rate that it made cars to the pattern of demand for cars that it saw from the market.
-Over nearly a hundred years, that process has become so sophisticated that many different kinds of cars, with the many different options that modern cars have, can roll off the production line of the same plant.
+Over nearly a hundred years, that process has become so sophisticated that many different kinds of cars, with the many different extras that modern cars have, can roll off the production line of the same plant.

 Each car is *pulled* off the production line by a specific request for a car which comes from a dealer, which ultimately comes from a customer.